Logisek/AZexec/README.md

 ---

+> **⚡ PASSWORD SPRAY ATTACKS**: AZexec provides a complete password spray workflow using Microsoft's own APIs:
+> 1. **Phase 1** - `users` command: Stealthy username enumeration via GetCredentialType API (no auth logs!)
+> 2. **Phase 2** - `guest` command: ROPC-based credential testing with MFA detection
+>
+> This two-phase approach is more effective and safer than traditional spraying - only validated usernames are tested, reducing account lockout risk.
+[See complete workflow →](#password-spray-attack-examples-getcredentialtype--ropc)

+---

 ## 🔄 NetExec to AZexec Command Mapping

 For penetration testers familiar with NetExec (formerly CrackMapExec), here's how the commands translate to Azure: